APiTJLillo/UOFlow/UOWalkPatch/README.md

 make
 ```

+Run `UOWalkPatch.exe` after the client is already running.
+The tool attaches to
+`uosa.exe`, locates the hidden `RegisterLuaFunction` routine and the global
+`lua_State` pointer, then registers any functions described in
+`signatures.json`.
+A small monitoring thread stays alive and watches for the
+UI being reloaded (when the `lua_State` pointer changes) so the natives are
-The resulting `UOWalkPatch.exe` should be run after the client is started.
-It will search for `uosa.exe`, allocate memory for the stub and spawn a remote thread.
-A debug console pops up showing pattern matches and other status messages.
+re-registered automatically.
+A debug console pops up showing pattern matches
+and other status messages.
+Press **Enter** to stop the helper.